-Emma Watson rose to fame at just 11-years-old as the 'cleverest witch of her age', Hermione Granger in the Harry Potterfranchise, and has gone from strength-to-strength since completing the eight-film franchise in 2011.
+Emma Watson was just 11-years-old when she shot to fame playing Hermione Granger in the Harry Potter franchise, and her career has gone from strength-to-strength since completing the eighth and final film in 2011.
 As well as a hugely successful film career, with titles including Beauty and the Beast, Noah and The Perks of Being a Wallflower under her belt, Emma is also a successful model, having done campaigns for Burberry and Lancome, a fashion consultant for People Tree, and the UN Women Goodwill ambassador.
 As such a busy, passionate and dedicated Hollywood A-lister, needless to say that Emma has an impressive net worth – but just how much is it?

 What is Emma Watson's net worth?

-According to Celebrity Net Worth, the Bling Ring actress is worth an incredible £57million.
-According to The Hollywood Reporter, the star was paid £43million for her work on the Harry Potter films, which made nearly £6billion overall at the box office.
+According to Celebrity Net Worth, the Bling Ring actress is worth an incredible $80million, which equates to £63million.
+According to The Sunday Times Rich List, the star was paid £50million for her work on the Harry Potter films, which made over £6billion overall at the box office.
 She then hit success with Disney's popular live-action adaptation of Beauty and the Beast, where Emma was initially paid £2million for her role as the book smart Belle, who finds a magical castle and a prince who has been cursed to look like a beast.
 Emma not only made £2million for starring, she also took a share of profits.
-Since the film was a box office smash, the star made around £10million in total for the princess role.
+Since the film was a box office smash, the star made around £17million in total for the princess role.
+Emma is currently filming a star-studded adaptation of Louisa May Alcott’s Little Women novel, due for release later this year.
+The actress will star alongside Meryl Streep and James Norton, so will no doubt see her net worth rise again.
 Her part in the Disney film, and in the less successful Netflix film, The Circle, earned her sixth place on Forbes list of highest-paid actresses of 2017.
 Mila Kunis, Melissa McCartney, Jennifer Lawrence and Jennifer Aniston were runners up, while Emma Stone took the top spot having earned nearly £20million.

 Emma starred as Belle in Beauty and the Beast